Master of the World (character): Powers and abilities

+Equipment

-His suit also has many benefits, allowing him teleportation and flight.
+Master of the World's suit also has many benefits, allowing him teleportation and flight.
 His helmet and battlesuit are composed of an unknown metal, including cybernetic mesh enabling the Master to control Plodex technology through mental commands.
 Devices within the Master’s helmet and battlesuit enable him to cast illusions disguising his appearance.
 He is able to create a force field that can ward off attacks.
-Also, he is able to shoot energy blasts with his suit, and it enables him to disperse electromagnetism, which was shown when he was able to control Guardian I's suit.
+Also, he is able to shoot energy blasts with his suit, and it enables him to disperse electromagnetism, which was shown when he was able to control Guardian's suit.
 The Master designed this battlesuit using his knowledge of Plodex technology.
 He is self-educated in all recorded knowledge of Earth humanity up to the present, and of the alien Plodex (as of forty thousand years ago) through mental linkage with computers in the starship base.
 He has utilized various skycraft and underwater craft.